Loginistaken/Contractor-Coin/Whitepaper.md

     With support from Crow Language, a C++ domain-specific language (DSL), developers can build decentralized websites and applications tied directly to Contractor Coin.

     On-Chain Website Deployment via IPFS
-    Using Crow Language, websites can be written, deployed, and authenticated directly on the EL-40 blockchain and hosted via decentralized systems like IPFS.
+    Using Crow Language, websites can be written, deployed, and authenticated directly on the EL-40 blockchain and hosted via the partial-decentralized systems like IPFS.

 Contractor Coin redefines the concept of a utility token by combining robust blockchain infrastructure, deflationary tokenomics, AI-assisted security, and metaverse-ready integration.
-Designed for longevity, flexibility, and scalability, it represents a forward-thinking approach to decentralized finance in both traditional and virtual marketplaces.
+Designed for longevity, flexibility, and scalability, it represents a forward-thinking approach to partial-decentralized finance in both traditional and virtual marketplaces.

 With algorithmic transparency, community governance, and powerful development tools, Contractor Coin is poised to become a cornerstone of the Web3 ecosystem.